JasonMDev/bootstrap-portfolio/README.md

 This is based on the book [*Bootstrap Site Blueprints*](https://www.packtpub.com/web-development/bootstrap-site-blueprints) written by David Cochran, Ian Whitley and published in Feb 2014.

-The general outline was followed, however the latest versions of the HTML5 boilerplate and bootstrap libraries at the time were used.
+The general outline was followed, however the latest versions of the HTML5 boilerplate and bootstrap libraries at the time were incorporated.

 ## Feautures
 These are some of the feautures that have been added to the web page (*text modified from above mentioned book*):